Mohamadreza76211/e-commerce-test/README.md

 Sorting: Choose "Price: Low to High" or "Price: High to Low" from the dropdown to sort products by their price.
 Apply Filter: Click the "Apply" button to apply the search and sorting filters.
 Pagination
 The product list is paginated.
-You can navigate through pages by clicking on the page numbers.
+Navigate through pages by clicking on the page numbers.
 Lazy Loading
-The images of products are loaded lazily to improve the initial load time of the page.
-This means that images are only loaded when they come into the viewport.
+The product images are loaded lazily to improve the initial load time.
+Images are only loaded when they come into the viewport.
 Component Breakdown
 App.js
 This is the main component that renders the ProductList component inside a container.
 It serves as the entry point for the app.

 ProductList.js
-This component manages the list of products, handles filtering, sorting, and pagination:
+Manages the list of products, handles filtering, sorting, and pagination:

 State: Manages the products, filtered products, loading state, and pagination.
 Effect: Fetches products using the useEffect hook when the component is mounted.
 Pagination: Computes the products to display based on the current page and the number of products per page.
 ProductCard.js
+Responsible for rendering individual products.
+It displays:

+Product image
+Title
+Price
-This component is responsible for rendering an individual product.
-It displays the product image, title, price, and a button to add the product to the cart.
+A button to add the product to the cart
 FilterSort.js
-This component provides the UI for filtering and sorting the products.
-It includes:
+Provides the UI for filtering and sorting:

-Search bar: For searching products by title.
+Search Bar: For searching products by title.
-Sort dropdown: For sorting products by price.
+Sort Dropdown: For sorting products by price.
-Apply button: To apply the selected filters and sorting.
+Apply Button: To apply the selected filters and sorting.
 Loader.js
-A simple component that displays a loading spinner when the products are being fetched.
+A simple component that displays a loading spinner while products are being fetched.

 Future Improvements
-Backend Integration: Currently, the product data is fetched from a static service, but in the future, this can be integrated with a real backend service.
+Backend Integration: Currently, product data is fetched from a static service.
+This could be integrated with a real backend service in the future.
 Cart Functionality: Implement functionality to add products to a shopping cart.
-Responsive Design: Further improve mobile responsiveness for a better user experience on all devices.
+Responsive Design: Improve mobile responsiveness for a better user experience across all devices.
-Advanced Filtering: Add more filter options (e.g., by category, rating)
+Advanced Filtering: Add more filter options (e.g., by category, rating).
+This enhanced Product Listing Application showcases the use of React in managing state, handling pagination, and applying lazy loading to improve performance.